Explore South Asia with Us

 collaboration with K-12 schools via in-classroom visits and teaching resources

 South Asia Study Opportunities at Syracuse University and Abroad

 The South Asian Studies minor focuses on the cultures, politics, history, arts and current events of South Asian nations, which includes Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
 More information is available on the College of Arts and Sciences website.

 This Certificate of Advanced Study program gives students the opportunity to supplement their degree with an interdisciplinary approach to learning about the cultures, politics, history, arts and current events of this region.
 All Syracuse University graduate students are eligible to apply.
 Information about the certificate and how to apply is available on Maxwell's Answers website.

 Study Abroad Programs

-Syracuse University offers a number of options for students who wish to study in India.
-Those students who do not want to spend an entire semester in India have several shorter programs from which to choose.
+Syracuse University offers a number of options for students who wish to study in India, including several short-term programs.